sebvu/sebvu-CNN/README.md

 - aug means the training data has been augmented/transformed

 Look at `src/globalVariables.py` for hyrprparameters to change.

+Once you have decided your hyprparameters, simply run `make run` to start training.

 ```python
 EPOCHS = 60